 Why Take the Piping Plover Monitoring Course?

-The purpose of the course is to let you know about the potential risk that Piping Plover has due to the construction process in their habitat.
+The purpose of the course is to inform you about the potential risks that Piping Plovers face due to the construction process in their habitat.
 Some of the steps that you will get to know about are

 - Listing